 Alan Kindler – Office Administrator

 Alan was raised outside of Pittsburgh, Pa but has lived in Virginia, North Carolina and New York City.
 He and his wife, Rev. Susan Karlson came to Savannah in 2015, drawn by her rough-around-the-edges charm and a chance to lower their environmental footprint.
 He and Susan have four daughters, all grown, and one cat.
-Alan has run several remodeling companies including his current day job as the handyman WorkerB.
-He has also worked in electronic sales and mobile phone customer service and tech support.
+Alan has run several remodeling companies and also worked in electronics sales and mobile phone customer service and tech support.
 When not working, Alan is biking, hiking, kayaking or painting.

 Alan can be reached at [email protected]